Xilinx/VMC_Help/HDL/dspfp32/README.md

 ### Basic

-    Parameters specific to the Basic tab are as follows.

 Input configuration

-        A or ACIN input
+#### A or ACIN input
 Specifies if the A input should be taken directly from the a port or from the cascaded acin port.
 The acin port can only be connected to another DSPFP32 block.

-        B or BCIN input
+#### B or BCIN input
 Specifies if the B input should be taken directly from the b port or from the cascaded bcin port.
 The bcin port can only be connected to another DSPFP32 block.

 Floating Point Type Selection

         A_FPTYPE Selects Floating Point Type for A Selects floating-point data type for A. B16 is for binary16 (half-precision) and B32 is for binary32 (single-precision).